Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 ### Content-based Recommendations
 Content-based recommendation system you use the metadata about your products for example perhaps you know which movies are cartoons and which movies are sci-fi.<br>
+Use item features to recommend new items that are similar to what the user has already liked based on their previous actions or explicit feedback.
+They don't rely on information about other users or other user item interactions.
 ```
 1. Needs metadata about the items.
 2. Needs market segmentation of the users.